andrewliebchen/meteor-react-boilerplate/README.md

 ## Set up

-If you haven't already set up Meteor, do that first.
-[Follow these instructions](https://www.meteor.com/install). `git clone` or [download a ZIP](https://github.com/andrewliebchen/meteor-react-boilerplate/archive/master.zip) this repo to you local machine.
+If you haven't already set up Meteor, [do that first](https://www.meteor.com/install). `git clone` this repo or [download a ZIP](https://github.com/andrewliebchen/meteor-react-boilerplate/archive/master.zip) to your local machine.

-Next, you'll need to rename `example.settings.json` to just `settings.json`.
-You can take this opportunity to [set up accounts](###Accounts), or just leave it as is.
+You'll need to rename `example.settings.json` to just `settings.json`.
+You can take this opportunity to set up accounts (see the next section 👇), or just leave it as is.

 That's it!
 The first time you start the development server, Meteor will install all packages and dependencies. 🌟